 Abdur Rahman Bin Shahid

-Abdur Rahman Bin Shahid is a Ph.D. candidate of Computer Science at Florida International University’s School of Computing and Information Sciences under the supervision of Dr. S.S.
-Iyengar and Dr. Niki Pissinou.
+Abdur Rahman Bin Shahid is a Ph.D. candidate at Florida International University’s School of Computing and Information Sciences (SCIS) under the supervision of Dr. Niki Pissinou.
 He received his B.Sc. in Computer Science and Engineering in December 2011 from Chittagong University of Engineering and Technology, Bangladesh.
-He worked as a Software Engineer at Samsung Bangladesh R&D Center for two years in his country before joining the SCIS Ph.D. program.
-His research interests include Location-Based applications, privacy, and security.
-His current research focuses on privacy preservation in location-based services.
+He worked as a Software Engineer at Samsung Bangladesh R&D Center and Samsung Electronics for two years before joining the SCIS Ph.D. program.
+His research interests include privacy, security, Internet of Things (IoT), blockchain, and mobile computing.
+His current research focuses on location privacy preservation and lightweight blockchain development.

 Various research efforts have been undertaken to solve the problem of trajectory privacy preservation in the Internet of Things (IoT) of resource-constrained mobile devices.
 Most attempts at resolving the problem have focused on the centralized model of IoT, which either impose high delay or fail against a privacy-invading attack with long-term trajectory observation.
 These proposed solutions also fail to guarantee location privacy for trajectories with both geo-tagged and non-geo-tagged data, since they are designed for geo-tagged trajectories only.
 While a few blockchain-based techniques have been suggested for preserving trajectory privacy in decentralized model of IoT, they require large storage capacity on resource-constrained devices and can only provide conditional privacy when a set of authorities governs the blockchain.
 This dissertation addresses these challenges to develop efficient trajectory privacy-preservation and lightweight blockchain techniques for mobility-centric IoT.